Ngo Dinh Diem

 Diệm has been a controversial historical figure.
-Some historians have considered him a tool of the United States, while others portrayed him as an avatar of Vietnamese tradition.
-At the time of his assassination, he was widely considered to be a corrupt dictator.
+Some have considered him a tool of the United States, while others portrayed him as an avatar of Vietnamese tradition.
+At the time of his assassination, Western media widely considered him a dictator, though South Vietnamese offered a variety of views, generally acknowledging that he strongly opposed American interference.

 Family and early life

-Ngô Đình Diệm was born in 1901 in Quảng Bình province, in central Vietnam.
-His family originated in Phú Cam Village, a Catholic village adjacent to Huế.
+Ngô Đình Diệm was born in 1901 in Quảng Bình province, in Central Vietnam.
+His family originated in Phú Cam, a Catholic village adjacent to Huế.
 His ancestors had been among Vietnam's earliest Catholic converts in the 17th century.
 Diệm was given a saint's name at birth, Gioan Baotixita (a Vietnamized form of John the Baptist), following the custom of the Catholic Church.
 The Ngô-Đình family suffered under the anti-Catholic persecutions of Emperors Minh Mạng and Tự Đức.
 In 1880, while Diệm's father, Ngô Đình Khả (1850–1925), was studying in British Malaya, an anti-Catholic riot led by Buddhist monks almost wiped out the Ngô-Đình clan.
 Over 100 of the Ngô clan were "burned alive in a church including Khả's father, brothers, and sisters."

 Ngô Đình Khả was educated in a Catholic school in British Malaya, where he learned English and studied the European-style curriculum.
 He was a devout Catholic and scrapped plans to become a Roman Catholic priest in the late 1870s.
 He worked for the commander of the French armed forces as an interpreter and took part in campaigns against anti-colonial rebels in the mountains of Tonkin during 1880.
-He rose to become a high-ranking Mandarin, the first headmaster of the National Academy in Huế (founded in 1896) and a counselor to Emperor Thành Thái of French Indochina.
+He rose to become a high-ranking mandarin, the first headmaster of the National Academy in Huế (founded in 1896), and a counsellor to Emperor Thành Thái of French Indochina.
 He was appointed minister of the rites and chamberlain and keeper of the eunuchs.
 Despite his collaboration with the French colonizers, Khả was "motivated less by Francophilia than by certain reformist ambitions".
-Like Phan Chu Trinh, Khả believed that independence from France could be achieved only after changes in Vietnamese politics, society and culture had occurred.
+Like Phan Châu Trinh, Khả believed that independence from France could be achieved only after changes in Vietnamese politics, society, and culture had occurred.
 In 1907, after the ouster of emperor Thành Thái, Khả resigned his appointments, withdrew from the imperial court, and became a farmer in the countryside.